Zachary200114/ThreatSequence/README.md

-ThreatSequence
+# ThreatSequence

+### AI-Assisted Security Operations and Behavioral Threat Analysis

-An interactive security operations prototype for reconstructing attack behavior, assessing risk, and managing incidents from detection through resolution.
+ThreatSequence is an interactive security operations dashboard that correlates simulated security telemetry, reconstructs attack behavior, assesses incident risk, and supports an analyst response workflow from detection through resolution.

-Built with Next.js, TypeScript, Tailwind CSS, and Lucide React.
+Built with **Next.js**, **React**, **TypeScript**, **Tailwind CSS**, and **Lucide React**.

-ThreatSequence is a portfolio prototype.
-Its incidents, telemetry, predictions, and AI assessments are simulated and do not represent a production detection system.
+> **Project status:** Complete portfolio prototype.
+All incidents, telemetry, predictions, and AI assessments are simulated for demonstration purposes.

 <p align="center">
   <img
     src="assets/ai-analysis.png"
-    alt="ThreatSequence AI analysis with incident reasoning, risk predictions, supporting signals, and response guidance" width="100%"
+    alt="ThreatSequence AI analysis showing incident reasoning, supporting evidence, risk predictions, and recommended actions" width="100%"
   >
 </p>

-Why ThreatSequence
+---

+## Overview

 Security analysts rarely investigate a single alert in isolation.
-They piece together activity across endpoints, networks, identities, cloud services, and email systems to understand what happened and what may happen next.

-ThreatSequence explores that workflow through a polished SOC interface.
-Instead of presenting disconnected alerts, it organizes related events into a behavioral sequence and gives the analyst the context needed to investigate and respond.

-The project demonstrates:

-Security-event correlation and MITRE ATT&CK mapping

-Behavioral attack timelines and likely next-step prediction

-Explainable risk assessments with supporting evidence

-Analyst ownership, notes, and incident-status workflows

-Live telemetry simulation and source-health monitoring

-Persistent, configurable browser-based workspace state

-Core Experience

-Capability

-What it does

-Mission Control

-Summarizes environment health, active incidents, live metrics, attack timelines, and the selected incident's assessment.

-Incident Workspace

-Supports search, filtering, analyst assignment, investigation notes, severity changes, and response-state tracking.

-Attack Graph

-Presents correlated activity as an ordered path with security stages, event relationships, confidence, and MITRE ATT&CK techniques.

-AI Analysis

-Explains the simulated model conclusion through risk estimates, supporting signals, confidence, and recommended actions.

-Telemetry

-Simulates endpoint, network, identity, cloud, and email events while displaying volume, ingestion rate, and source health.

-Workspace Controls

-Provides simulation settings, notification tracking, browser persistence, JSON export, themes, and a protected reset.

-Interface

-Behavioral Attack Graph

-The graph turns related events into a readable attack path.
-Each node identifies the observed behavior, attack stage, data source, and associated MITRE ATT&CK technique.
+They correlate activity across endpoints, networks, identities, cloud services, and email systems to determine what happened, how events are connected, and what an attacker may do next.

+ThreatSequence demonstrates that process through a unified SOC interface.
+The application:

+- Correlates related security activity into prioritized incidents
+- Organizes events into behavioral attack sequences
+- Maps observed behaviors to MITRE ATT&CK techniques
+- Produces explainable, simulated risk assessments
+- Predicts likely next-stage attacker behavior
+- Guides analysts through investigation and response

+---

+## Core Features

+### Incident Detection and Investigation

+- Search and filter incidents by title, ID, host, severity, status, or MITRE ATT&CK technique
+- Compare incident timelines, confidence levels, supporting signals, and predicted actions
+- Review endpoint, identity, network, cloud, email, and file activity in one workspace
+- Open complete incident and AI-analysis views for deeper investigation

+### Behavioral Attack Sequencing

+- Reconstruct related events as an ordered attack path
+- Display the security stage, source, timestamp, confidence, and technique for each event
+- Connect individual alerts into a readable incident narrative
+- Highlight the predicted next action based on the current sequence

+### Analyst Response Workflow

+- Assign incidents to an analyst
+- Add persistent investigation notes
+- Change incident severity and response status
+- Move cases through acknowledgment, investigation, containment, and resolution
+- Export the complete workspace as JSON

+### Live SOC Simulation

+- Generate fictional telemetry automatically or manually
+- Pause, resume, and adjust simulation speed
+- Enable or disable individual telemetry sources
+- Escalate incidents as new supporting activity appears
+- Track live event counts, ingestion rate, and source health

+### Workspace Experience

+- Receive incident-linked notifications with unread tracking
+- Preserve incidents, notes, assignments, notifications, and settings after refresh
+- Switch between dashboard themes
+- Use a protected reset to restore the original demonstration state
+- Navigate the dashboard on desktop, tablet, or mobile

+---

+## Interface

+### Behavioral Attack Graph

+The Attack Graph converts correlated telemetry into an ordered behavioral path.
+Each stage shows what was observed, where it originated, how it relates to the incident, and which MITRE ATT&CK technique it represents.

 <p align="center">
   <img
     src="assets/attack-graph.png"
-    alt="ThreatSequence attack graph showing an ordered behavioral attack path" width="100%"
+    alt="ThreatSequence behavioral attack graph with correlated security events and MITRE ATT&CK techniques" width="100%"
   >
 </p>

+---

-Telemetry Health
+### Telemetry Health

-The telemetry workspace shows connected security sources, pipeline health, event volume, and ingestion activity.
-The stream can be paused, resumed, accelerated, or advanced manually.
+The Telemetry workspace displays connected security sources, ingestion activity, event volume, and pipeline health.
+Analysts can control the simulation and watch new events affect the broader environment.

 <p align="center">
   <img
     src="assets/telem.png"
-    alt="ThreatSequence telemetry health dashboard and connected security data sources" width="100%"
+    alt="ThreatSequence telemetry dashboard showing event volume, ingestion activity, and connected security sources" width="100%"
   >
 </p>

+---

-Settings and Notifications
+### Settings and Notifications

-Simulation speed, alert thresholds, telemetry sources, and appearance can be configured from the settings panel.
-The notification center tracks unread alerts and links analysts directly to related incidents.
+The settings panel controls simulation speed, alert thresholds, data sources, and appearance.
+The notification center tracks unread security activity and links alerts directly to their associated incidents.

 <table>
   <tr>